Michael Benson

 Julie Liepelt, associate professor emeritus

 Julie Liepelt, a scenic and lighting designer at UMW, trained at Indiana University and has worked at numerous theatres and academic institutions.
 Julie’s design favorites include Sunday in the Park with George, The Secret Garden and Love of the Nightingale.
 Julie is an expert at fabric modification, having studied specific techniques with eminent artists throughout the country.
-Julie has branched out into television set design, culminating in a regional Emmy nomination for her work with Megahertz, a live music and video format production.
+She has branched out into television set design, culminating in a regional Emmy nomination for her work with Megahertz, a live music and video format production.

 Email: jhodge@umw.edu